 Most capsule machines are compact with a small foot-print and fully automated.
 Coffee is effortless made home by pressing a button.

 Nespresso, Magimix and Tassimo are some of the major brands that make capsule one serve machines.

-- Hassle free when in use (coffee is made effortlessly in no time)
+- Hassle free when in use

 - Easy to maintain and clean